 - Pull the Car Out: Once you turn your car on, don’t linger in the garage, or gasses can quickly accumulate.

 If your CO detector goes off, turn off your fuel-burning appliances immediately, open the doors and windows and exit the house.
-Call a qualified HVAC technician and seek emergency medical assistance if anyone in the house experiences headaches, dizziness or nausea.
-The carbon monoxide binds to your blood and prevents oxygen from circulating through your body, so it’s essential to receive medical treatment if you have been exposed.
+Call a qualified HVAC technician and seek emergency medical assistance if anyone in the house experiences headaches, dizziness, or nausea.
+Carbon monoxide binds to your blood and prevents oxygen from circulating through your body, so it’s essential to receive medical treatment if you have been exposed.